His Cross Broke the Wall, Rebirths Us All

 I. WHAT THE EXCHANGE COST

-I bore your griefs.
-I took your curse so your sorrow could become dancing in My marvelous light (Isaiah 53:4; Galatians 3:13–14; 1 Peter 2:9).
-I drank wrath to give you life, descending to death to lift you into the Father’s fellowship (Matthew 26:39; Ephesians 4:9–10; Romans 5:1–2).
-What the Law demanded, My extravagant love fulfilled, not from outside the courtroom, but from inside it, in My own flesh (Romans 8:3–4).
+I bore your griefs (Isaiah 53:4).
+I wore your curse so your weeping could break open into dancing, so your shame could step into My marvelous light (Galatians 3:13; 1 Peter 2:9).
+I drank wrath to give you life, going down into death to lift you into the Father’s own house (Matthew 26:39; Ephesians 4:9–10).
+What the Law demanded, My love fulfilled, not from outside the courtroom, but from inside it, in My own flesh and blood (Romans 8:3–4).

-I did not come to condemn you.
-I came as your Lawful Owner, stepping forward to claim the soul I bought with My own Blood (John 3:17; Acts 20:28; 1 Corinthians 6:20).
+I did not come to condemn you (John 3:17).
+I came as the One who owns you, stepping forward to claim what I bought with My own blood (Acts 20:28; 1 Corinthians 6:20).
 I would rather leave your comfort in ruins than leave My Bride in a counterfeit home.
 I paid a price that makes no sense, to buy a heart that did not want Me.
-I love you because love fully given does not retrieve itself (Romans 11:29).
-You were not merely bought back.
-You were longed for, before the price was even named (1 Peter 1:18–19).
+You were not merely bought back; you were longed for, before the price was even named (1 Peter 1:18–19).

 II.
 THE MARITAL ZEAL

-I still walk through the middle of your assemblies.
-I have not grown cold (Revelation 2:1).
-I remember standing in the outer courts, watching the tables in the Temple.
-I remember what rose in My chest before the cord was in My hand: consuming zeal, fire shut up in My bones (Psalm 69:9; John 2:17).
-When dead ritual fills My Father’s house, something volcanic erupts in Me that no cold devotion can freeze (Mark 7:6–8; Matthew 21:13).
-I am the Consuming Fire (Hebrews 12:29).
-My voice on Patmos rolled like many waters.
-John fell as if dead when he heard it.
-But I raised him up to write what I had shown him (Revelation 1:10, 15, 17).
+I still walk through the middle of your gatherings (Revelation 2:1).
+I remember standing in the outer courts, watching the tables in the Jerusalem Temple.
+What rose in My chest before the cord was in My hand: a consuming zeal, fire shut up in My bones (Psalm 69:9; John 2:17).
+My voice on Patmos rolled like many waters (Revelation 1:15).
+John fell as though dead (Revelation 1:17).
+I raised him up.

-The same fire that cleansed the Temple is the fire that burns for you.
+The same fire that swept the Temple clean is the fire that burns for you (John 2:15–17).
 I am not merely a tender Bridegroom.
-I am the Bridegroom who will not be patient with what degrades My Bride.
+I am the Bridegroom who bore the Cross, and will not bear what degrades His Bride (Hebrews 12:29).

 III.
 WHAT I SEE IN YOUR ASSEMBLIES

 I have seen the disorder.
-Fellowship houses are thick with men’s ambition.
-Prayer chambers turned to performance stages.
-The dwelling meant for My glory was crowded with what I never commanded (Jeremiah 7:11; Ezekiel 34:2–4; 1 Corinthians 3:16–17).
-The Church I bought with My Blood will not be ruled by the pride of men.
-What corrupt hands have built, holy fire will purify.
-Pure incense will rise again, not as a monument to men, but a living habitation for My Spirit (Isaiah 1:25–27; Malachi 1:11; 2 Corinthians 6:16; Ephesians 2:22).
+Fellowship houses thick with men’s ambition.
+Prayer rooms turned to stages.
+The dwelling meant for My glory crowded with what I never asked for (Jeremiah 7:11).
+The Church I bought with My blood will not be ruled by the pride of men (1 Corinthians 3:16–17).
+What corrupt hands have built, holy fire will burn away.
+Pure incense will rise again, not as a monument to men, but a living home for My Spirit (Isaiah 1:25–27; 2 Corinthians 6:16).

 Look at My Cross.
 My final cry on Calvary was not defeat (John 19:30).
-That cry was love’s loud decree, the moment God’s justice met love’s boundless cost and neither flinched.
+That cry was love’s loud decree; the moment mercy met justice, and neither flinched (Romans 5:8; Colossians 2:14).
 I did not weep because the Cross was heavy.
-I wept because the love inside Me was heavier (Hebrews 12:2; Luke 19:41; Luke 22:44; John 10:17–18).
-Not because I could not stop it, because love had counted the cost and willingly paid it.
-Every debt since Eden.
-Every wall of spiritual pride.
-Every strange fire that rose from the altar of men’s desire (Genesis 3:24; Leviticus 10:1), all of it collided on the Only One who was innocent.
-So that My fire could consume what was meant to accuse you (Colossians 2:14; Romans 8:1).
+I wept because the love inside Me was heavier (Hebrews 12:2; Luke 22:44).
+The Cross was the birthplace of one new family (Ephesians 2:14–16).
+Love counted every cost and went.
+Every strange fire that rose from the altar of men’s desire fell on the only Savior of sinners, so that My fire could burn what was meant to destroy you (Leviticus 10:1; Romans 8:1; Colossians 2:14).

 IV.
 THE WALLS I TORE ARE RISING AGAIN

-The ancient wall between your soul and My Father’s face came down (Ephesians 2:14–16; Colossians 1:20–22).
+The ancient wall between your soul and My Father’s face came down (Ephesians 2:14).
 I drew the wandering near (Ephesians 2:13).
 One Body.
 One family.
 One holy Name (1 Corinthians 12:13).
-You are no longer a stranger, no longer far away.
+You are no longer a stranger, no longer far off.
 You are clothed in My Name and held in My love (Galatians 3:28; Colossians 3:11–14).
-My beloved, I look upon My own house, and I weep.
+My Beloved, I look upon My own house, and I weep.
 The walls I tore down are rising again.
-Stone upon stone, sealed with the cold mortar of pride (Proverbs 16:18; Ephesians 2:14–16).
+Stone upon stone, sealed with the cold mortar of pride (Proverbs 16:18).

-I bless you to receive all good things from My hand (1 Timothy 6:17; Psalm 128:2).
-I gave you power, not to exalt yourselves, but to become My witnesses to the ends of the earth (Acts 1:8; Zechariah 4:6).
-But many have exalted the gifts above the Giver (Romans 1:25; 1 Corinthians 12:4–7).
-They cherish the display of themselves, not the unveiling of the One who pours the fire (1 Corinthians 13:8–11; Matthew 7:22–23; Acts 8:18–23).
-They glorified the vessel.
-They forgot to exalt My name and fulfill My purpose.
+I bless you to receive all good things from My hand (1 Timothy 6:17).
+I gave you power, not to lift yourselves, but to be My witnesses to the ends of the earth (Acts 1:8).
+But many have loved the gift more than the Giver (Romans 1:25).
+They love the show of themselves, not the unveiling of the One who pours the fire (1 Corinthians 12:4–7).
+They glorified the donkey and forgot the King of Glory (Zechariah 9:9).

 And you have felt the coldness of that.
-You have sat in rooms where the gifts were on display and the Giver was absent, and something in you knew the difference.
-My remnant has never loved their lives even unto death.
-They overcame by the Blood of the Lamb and the word of their testimony (Revelation 12:11).
-That is your lineage.
-Do not forsake it for a title.
+You have sat in rooms where the gifts were on show and the Giver was gone, and something in you knew the difference.
+My remnant has never loved their lives even to the point of death.
+They overcame by the blood of the Lamb and the word of what He did in them (Revelation 12:11).
+That is your blood.
+Do not sell it for a title.

 V. THE VESSELS OF DECREASE

 I am seeking the donkeys that carry the King of Glory: lowly, yielded, bearing My presence without seeking any praise (Zechariah 9:9; Mark 11:2–7).
-I seek those who will decrease that I may increase.
-Those who die daily, carrying in their bodies the death of their Lord so that My life may flow through them to the lifeless (Luke 9:23; 1 Corinthians 15:31; 2 Corinthians 4:10–11).
+I seek those who know that He must increase and they must decrease, and have chosen it (John 3:30).
+Those who die daily, carrying in their bodies the death of their Lord so that My life may flow through them to the lifeless (Luke 9:23; 2 Corinthians 4:10–11).

 VI.
 THE ROYAL RIGHT

 Paul was not raised by human hands.
 No council clothed him.
 No earthly voice sent him.
 I struck him down.
 I spoke into his dust.
 I broke his self-reliance.
-Then I sent him forth, with no credential except the fire in his chest and the letter pressed in My own Name (Galatians 1:1, 11–12; Acts 9:3–6; 2 Corinthians 3:3).
+Then I sent him forth, with no proof except the fire in his chest and the letter written in My own Name (Galatians 1:1, 11–12; Acts 9:3–6).
 That is My ordination.

-Uzzah stretched his hand to My ark without holy fear and died (2 Samuel 6:6–7).
-Many ascend to platforms before they have bowed in brokenness.
-They speak about their Maker without truly knowing Him in the secret place (Matthew 7:22–23; Philippians 3:10; Jeremiah 9:23–24).
-Seek My face before you seek an audience (Psalm 27:8; 1 Peter 2:9).
-Platforms elevate men.
-My presence transforms them.
+Uzzah stretched his hand to My ark without holy fear and fell (2 Samuel 6:6–7).
+Many rise to platforms before they have bowed in brokenness.
+They speak of their Maker without truly knowing Him in the secret place (Matthew 7:22–23).
+Seek My face before you seek a crowd (Psalm 27:8).
+My presence changes them; what they behold, they become (2 Corinthians 3:18).

-No man may uphold My glory who has not first fallen before My presence (Isaiah 66:2; Psalm 89:7).
+No man may bear My glory who has not first gone down before My face (Isaiah 66:2).

 VII.
 THE IRON CEILING

-My vessel of glory, see My grief.
-I sent warning through the tears of My servants: savage wolves would rise from your own elder boards (Acts 20:28–31; Jeremiah 23:1–2).
-This word has been fulfilled.
-Deceitful workers clothed as apostles are feeding on the wool, leaving My purchased flock bruised, starved, and discarded (2 Corinthians 11:13–15; Jude 1:12; Ezekiel 34:8–10).
+My vessel of glory, see My wound.
+I spoke through the tears of My servants: savage wolves would rise from among your own elders (Acts 20:28–31).
+And it has.
+False workers clothed as apostles feed on the wool, leaving My purchased flock bruised, starved, and thrown aside, every one of them kept in My sight (2 Corinthians 11:13–15; Ezekiel 34:8–10).
+I have seen it.
+I have wept.

 VIII.
 THE OPEN SKY